vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/UI/UI Toolkit/Styling.md

 [//]: # ([TOC]  )

 ### Learn selector rules
-Go through the [USS selectors](https://docs.unity3d.com/Manual/UIE-USS-Selectors.html) documentation to learn how to construct uss queries against your hierarchy.
+Go through the [USS selectors](https://docs.unity3d.com/Manual/UIE-USS-Selectors.html) documentation to learn how to construct USS queries against your hierarchy.
 #### Examples
 This example lists selectors commonly used for basic styling.